 Documentation for Axxon Next 4.5.0.
 Documentation for other versions of Axxon Next is available too.

-- If the camera supports multistreaming, select the stream for which detection is needed (1).
+- If a camera supports multistreaming, select the stream for which detection is needed.
+Selecting a low-quality video stream allows reducing the load on the Server (4).

 - Select a processing resource for decoding video streams (2).
 When you select a GPU, a stand-alone graphics card takes priority (when decoding with NVidia NVDEC chips).
 If there's no appropriate GPU, the decoding will use the Intel Quick Sync Video technology.
 Otherwise, CPU resources will be used for decoding.